Unimodular triangulations of simplicial cones by short vectors: Bounds

 \begin{remark} In every iteration of the P2T algorithm it is guaranteed that the set $\hat{T}(C)$ constitutes a triangulation of the initial cone $C$.
 Even more so, after every iteration the set $\hat{T}(C)$ is a refined triangulation of the previous set $\hat{T}(C)$ via successive stellar subdivisions.
 In particular, the algorithm would also end up with a triangulation of a cone $C$ in case we start it with a triangulation $\hat{T}(C)=\{D_1, \ldots, D_N\}$.
+Furthermore, the resulting cones would also coincide on the boundary, because in every iteration of the P2T algorithm stellar subdivision with a vector $x$ is applied to every cone, which contains $x$ (see lines 17 and 18 of the algorithm).
 Now, every cone $C$ can be triangulated into simplicial cones $C'$ generated by extreme rays of $C$.
 So, if we start the algorithm with $\hat{T}(C)=\{C'_1, \ldots, C'_N\}$, it would end up with a $2$-triangulation of $C$ which is a refinement of the start triangulation.
 Hence, the algorithm essentially works for an arbitrary cone.
 We can replace the basic simplex $\Delta_C$ by the convex hull $\Gamma$ of the origin and the extreme integral generators of $C$, and $\mu(C)$ by the lattice normalized volume of $\Gamma$. \end{remark}